ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Wine Tour with Wine Tasting and lunch from Wanaka

 On this afternoon tour you will visit four boutique wineries in one of New Zealand’s most popular wine regions.
-You will learn the secrets behind these wines from the winemakers themselves, and stop at one winery for a gourmet food with wine matching.
+You will learn the secrets behind these wines from the winemakers themselves, and stop at one winery for gourmet food with wine matching.
 Transport from your accommodation in Wanaka is included.

 → Book here your Wine Tour with Wine Tasting and lunch from Wanaka